Hours of instruction are as follows:

 At break times children can ride in the school grounds.
 Bikes can be ridden on the BMX track at the back of the field.
 Scooters and drift trikes can be ridden on the courts by the playground.
 Helmets are compulsory for all wheel based activities.

 We follow the police’s advice regarding children biking and recommend that children be nine years or over to ride unaccompanied to school.

-Bicycles should be road worthy and helmets worn properly at all times.
+For children over nine, bicycles should be roadworthy and helmets worn properly at all times.
 The school reserves the right to stop pupils riding to school if we feel they are unsafe.
-All pupils are asked not ride in the school grounds for the safety of other children.

 If we can be of any assistance in any matter, please feel free to contact us.